 What is spätzle?
 It’s a type of small dumplings.
 In Hungary, spätzle is a typical side dish of chicken paprikash (recipe here!)

-Spätzle is usually made of wheat flour with eggs, salt and water.
+Originally, spätzle is made of wheat flour with eggs, salt and water.
 Being gluten and egg intolerant I had to figure out a version free of the foods I can’t have.
 So here is the gluten free, eggless version.

 Since it does not contain eggs, it’s less yellow than the original spätzle.
 If I have it on its own I slightly feel the taste of buckwheat.